ariaassadi/simulating-football-games-into-the-future/Alvis-setup.md

 Log in to SUPR and check that you have been added to the project:
 [https://supr.naiss.se/](https://supr.naiss.se/)

+If you are using SUPR for the first time, go to Accounts and click on "Request account at ALVIS C3SE"

 ## Set up Virtual Environment and Bash Script

 Open your Alvis Dashboard: